What Is SIP?

 It gets even better, because in addition to user authentication, redirect and registration services, the SIP server supports traditional telephony features such as personal mobility, time-of-day routing and call forwarding, based on the geographical location of the person being called.

-SIP is most widely used to initiate and terminate Voice Over Internet Protocol (VOIP) calls.
-SIP was originally designed to mimic the call setup and signaling characteristics of the traditional telephone network over an IP infrastructure.
-A typical SIP session involves a client requesting a session with a SIP server.
-After the request is received, the SIP server returns a response to the user indicating the availability of the session.
-SIP is ASCII text-based and it shares some common characteristics with HTTP.
-Users are identified by a SIP address which is similar to an email address.
+SIP is mostly used to start and end VoIP phone calls.
+Originally, it was designed to mimic the call setup and signaling characteristics of a traditional telephone network by using the Internet Protocol infrastructure.
+A typical SIP session, technology-wise, involves a caller (client) requesting a voice connection with a SIP server from his computer.
+After the call is sent, the SIP server sends a response back to the caller indicating whether or not a voice connection is possible.
+Callers are identified by their SIP address, which is similar to an email address.